Manhua: History

 The arrival of television in the 1970s was a changing point.
 Bruce Lee's films dominated the era and his popularity launched a new wave of Kung Fu manhua.
 The explicit violence helped sell comic books, and the Government of Hong Kong intervened with the Indecent Publication Law in 1975.
 Little Rascals was one of the pieces which absorbed all the social changes.

 The materials would also bloom in the 90s with work like McMug and three-part stories like "Teddy Boy", "Portland Street" and "Red Light District".

 Since the 1950s, Hong Kong's manhua market has been separate from that of mainland China.

 Si loin et si proche, by Chinese writer and illustrator Xiao Bai, won the Gold Award at the 4th International Manga Award in 2011.
 Several other manhua have also won the Silver and Bronze Awards at the International Manga Award.

 In the second half of the 2000s and early 2010s, various Chinese cartoonists began using social media to spread satirical strips and cartoons online.
 Print publishing, being strictly controlled in China, is slowly being traded in for microblogging websites such as Sina Weibo and Douban, where manhua can reach a wide audience while subject to less editorial control.

 Despite China being a major consumer of comics for decades, the medium has never been taken as "serious works of art".
 R. Martin of The Comics Journal describes the Chinese outlook on comics as "pulpy imitations of films".
 Furthermore, China strictly controls the publishing of comics, and as a result, cartoonists faced difficulty reaching a large audience.
 Many cartoonists in the late 2000s began self-publishing their work on social media instead of attempting to issue paper editions.
 Websites such as Douban (2005) and Sina Weibo (2009) are popular venues for web manhua and webcomics.

 The Taipei International Comics and Animation Festival celebrated the coming of a "webcomics era" in 2015.
 With increased smartphone usage with a younger generation, web manhua, webcomics, and webtoons are expected to become more popular.
 With an increasing prevalence of Chinese-language online comic platforms, young artists have more opportunities to publish their work and gain a reputation.
 In the second half of the 2010s, South Korean webtoons and webtoon platforms have become increasingly popular in China.

 In 2016, two manhua have been adapted into anime television series: Yi Ren Zhi Xia and Soul Buster.
 Another series, Bloodivores, based on a web manhua, will start airing on October 1, 2016.
-Another series, The Silver Guardian, is scheduled to premiere in 2017.
+Another series, The Silver Guardian, premired in the Spring 2017 season.
+Two years later, Ultramarine Magmell, another Chinese manhua, got an anime in 2019.